 What are my responsibilities in reporting a substantive change?

 As changes occur at all levels of the institution, it is the responsibility of each unit to ensure that appropriate reporting to all oversight agencies and accreditors occurs.
-If you believe an upcoming change within your unit may qualify as a substantive change, please notify the institution's SACSCOC Liaison, Somer Franklin, at your earliest convenience.
+If you believe an upcoming change within your unit may qualify as a substantive change, please notify the institution's SACSCOC Liaison, Dr. Somer Franklin, at your earliest convenience.
 The SACSCOC Liaison will work with you in determining if the change is substantive in nature and requires notification and/or approval from the Commission.
 Procedures have been implemented to ensure that the academic deans and the division vice presidents receive training in substantive change procedures.
-In addition, the Office of Academic Planning and Assessment has made available on this website a number of substantive change resources to include SHSU policies and procedures, SACSCOC policies and guidelines, and additional educational training materials.

 Associate Vice President for Academic Affairs

 Substantive Change Resources